Burger Bargain: Burgers at Slider’s are $1.65 eachPurchase Photo

 1271 E. Montclair St., Springfield, 417-877-9595

 The Lowdown: The hot wings at Skybox prove that some of the tastiest cheap eats come doused in sweet, spicy and tangy sauces.
 These jumbo wings are loaded with succulent and tender meat.
 If you’re in the mood for something spicy, try the burn sauce.
 It’s not the hottest sauce you’ll ever eat, but it’s got plenty of flavor.
 You can also load up with the pineapple habanero sauce, barbecue sauce or Asian sauce.
-For fifty cents a wing, you can afford to try them all.
 But pull up a chair; these cluckers can’t be ordered to-go.
-Skybox Too (1645 W. Republic Rd., Springfield), offers this yummy special on Wednesday.

 601 W. Walnut St., Springfield, 417-866-9750

-The Lowdown: Even though this dive is closed in June, July and August, it has a loyal and hungry fan base during the winter months.
+The Lowdown: This dive has a loyal and hungry fan base.
 One of the favorite menu items here is the Frito Pie—a cheesy, melty, delicious masterpiece featuring a crunchy pile of Fritos corn chips topped with Casper’s homemade chili and covered with a hefty layer of real cheddar cheese.
 The whole mountain of yumminess is then placed under the broiler, melting the cheese until it runs.
 If you’re worried about not getting enough veggies, go for the Frito Pie Deluxe, which comes with lettuce, tomatoes and creamy ranch dressing for just cents more.

 Nearly Famous Deli & Pasta House